OUR PROJECTS

 Livelihood Development

 Livelihood development projects aim to provide not only the possibility for income generation, but also a heightened sense of self-esteem.
-Several DDHCFN partner organizations bring change in people’s lives through training programs such as tailoring, bead jewelry design and craft-making, along with teaching basic business skills.
+Several DDHCFN partner organizations bring change through training programs such as tailoring, jewelry design and craft-making, and basic business skills.
 Other partners work with community groups to select recipients of chickens, goats or pigs that will boost their income.
-Follow-up and support ensure that beneficiaries make the most of their new skills and opportunities, and can solve problems that arise along the way.

 Support for the Elderly